bdamon/MuscleUS_Toolbox/Help/Help-for-bmode2angle_us.md

 * Calculation of the vesselness response of the structures to form a vesselness-filtered image
 * An anisotropic wavelet is convolved with the filtered image at a user-specified range of orientations
 * The angle at which the maximum convolution of the wavelet with the image is taken as the fascicle orientation.
+* The locations of vessel-like structures within the image are used to mask out the orientation information from non-fascicular structures.
 The angles are averaged across grid squares of user-defined dimensions.

-The function returns an image at the original resolution, a masked image at the original resolution, an image containing the median angles within the grid squares, and a masked image with the components of unit vectors indicating the fascicle orientations.
+The function returns an image at the original resolution, a masked image at the original resolution, an image with the median angles calculated within the grid squares, and a masked image with the X and Y components of unit vectors that indicate the fascicle orientations.
+Angles are specified as a counterclockwise rotation from the right side of the image = 0⁰, as in the figure below.

 [Back to the top](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-bmode2angle_us.md)